List of Saw characters: Brit

 Brit is the vice president of a real estate company, and is placed in a series of four traps along with four other people.
-The five victims believe that one person will have to die in each room in order for the others to move ahead; Brit fatally stabs Luba Gibbs through the neck with an electrical screwdriver in the third room.
+The five victims believe that one person will have to die in each room in order for the others to move ahead; Brit fatally stabs Luba Gibbs through the neck with an electrode in the third room.
 However, in the final room, she realizes that the group could have worked together so that everyone would have survived.
 She and Mallick Scott, the only other person to reach this point, also learn that the members of the group are connected through a building fire that killed eight people, which Brit had orchestrated.
 Brit and Mallick are forced to saw their arms in order to obtain enough blood to open the exit door.
 As she crawls from the room, Agent Dan Erickson finds her and calls for medical assistance.